 The Strategic Plan incorporates this array of input in two main sections.
-First, the foundation of the plan - vision, mission, core values, and crosscutting themes - is described.
-The remainder of the plan is organized around six critical questions asked by individuals and families living with ASD.
+First, the foundation of the Plan - Vision, Mission, Core Values, and Crosscutting Themes - is described.
+The remainder of the Plan is organized around six critical questions asked by people and families living with ASD:

-- When should I be concerned?

-- How can I understand what is happening?

-- What caused this to happen and can this be prevented?

-- Which treatments and interventions will help?

-- Where can I turn for services?

-- What does the future hold?
+- I. When should I be concerned? - II.
+How can I understand what is happening? - III.
+What caused this to happen and can this be prevented? - IV.
+Which treatments and interventions will help? - V. Where can I turn for services? - VI.
+What does the future hold?

 Each question is followed by a brief discussion of what we currently know and need from research, an aspirational goal, research opportunities and objectives.
-This six-question framework was chosen by the IACC to emphasize the need for consumer-focused research that addresses the most pressing questions of individuals and families living with ASD, and to link these questions to specific research efforts.
+This six-question framework was chosen by the IACC to emphasize the need for consumerfocused research that addresses the most pressing questions of people and families living with ASD, and to link these questions to specific research efforts.